kdlong/SMP_18_001_CWR/firstReading.md

 - L121: since a single version fo Sherpa is used, drop the version here.

+**ADDRESSED: Fixed**

 - L129: the average pileup in 2016 data was 23, not 27.
 The number 27 is from online plots, which are made assuming different total inelastic cross section as used in the offline measurement.

+**ADDRESSED: Fixed**

 - LL131-132: as powerful as it is, the PF algorithm can't really reconstruct "each individual particle" in an event; please switch to the current PubComm-recommended: "...
 (PF) algorithm [39] that aims to reconstruct and identify each individual particle in an event with ...".

+**ADDRESSED: Fixed**

 - L166: ... for light-quark and gluon jets.

+**ADDRESSED: Fixed**

 - L173: since you use "j" to denote a jet, use: "... pjT/Aj for all pileup kets in an event."

+**ADDRESSED: Fixed**

 - L204: m&#8467;&#8467; should really be m&#8467;&#8242;&#8467;&#8242; throughout the paper, as you defined &#8467;&#8242; as the leptons front he Z boson decay.

+**ADDRESSED: Fixed**

 - L215 and multiple further places in the text: since you [correctly] use Roman "j" to denote jet starting on L20, you should use Roman "j" in all subsequent places in the paper, e.g., mjj, &#951;j1, etc. There are too many occurrences of this, which you should replace using context search throughout the paper.

+**ADDRESSED: Hopefully fixed most occurrences.
+To double check**

 - Table 1: the variables used in the first column often have not been introduced or have been called differently.
 In particular, suggest using p&#8467;&#8242;1T, p&#8467;&#8242;2T, p&#8467;T for the first three entries, |&#951;&#956;| and |&#951;e| [note Roman "e"] for the following two; |m&#8467;&#8242;&#8467;&#8242;&#8722;mZ| for the next one; m&#8467;&#8467; should read m&#8467;&#8242;&#8467;&#8242;; |&#951;(j)| and pT(j) should be |&#951;j and pjT; finally, use nb&#8722;jet [hyphen, not an en-dash].
 Furthermore, I have a question on the fiducial requirements: for some of the variables, namely p&#8467;&#8242;1T, &#951;&#956;, they are looser than the EW signal selection used to make the measurement.
 How can you define the fiducial volume that goes beyond the range of your selection?
 That defeats the purpose of fiducial cross section, which doesn't rely on simulation to extrapolate beyond the measurement phase space!
 I urge you to redefine the fiducial selections by replacing 2.5 with 2.4 on muon pseudorapiditiy and by tightening the loose fiducial selection on the first lepton pT from the Z boson decay to 25 GeV.

+**ADDRESSED: Fixed I hope**
+**RESPONSE: In general the goal of the fiducial region is to reduce extrapolation.
+But a simpler definition is also preferred, and makes use of many theoretical tools (or comparisons with ATLAS much easier).
+Given that lepton pTs and rapidities are relatively insensitive to theoretical uncertainties, and because the uncertainty of the measurement is much higher than the extrapolation uncertainty this introduces, we prefer to keep the definition simplistic.

 - LL268-269: the sentence is completely unintelligible.
 What is "2D discriminant", which has never been mentioned before?
 What is the range 5--25\%, given that in the very previous line you claim that this contribution is 9\%?
 What "It" refers to?
 Are you trying to say that while on average the QCD WZ process acceptance is 9\%, it varies between 5--25\% as a function of some variable?
 Then say so in plain English and define this variable properly!
 This sentence needs to be either removed or completely rewritten.

+**TODO: Ok, sure, he has a point**

 - L271-272: ... uncertainties in the respective predictions and by comparing them with the predictions from alternative matrix element and parton shower generators.

 - L273 and further in the text: the only QCD scale is &#923;QCD; what you call "QCD scales" are renormalization and factorization scales of the QCD RGE evolution, which goes beyond the level of details you need to give.
 Please either refer to them as "scale" or as "renormalization and factorization scales" and do not use "QCD".
 On this line, say: "uncertainties from the renormalization and factorization scale choice".

+**ADDRESSED: Fixed**

 - L273: you need to define the way PDF uncertainties are calculated not at the end of Section 7, but here, where it's first mentioned.
 You should also cite PDF4LHC Run 2 recommendations when you talk about NNPDF replicas.